Imanm02/Imanm02/README.md

 <div>

-<h3 style="direction: ltr; text-align: left;">I am a fourth-year undergraduate Computer Engineering student at the Sharif University of Technology (the best university in Iran, according to QS ranking 2023).</h3>
+<h3 style="direction: ltr; text-align: left;">I am a final-year undergraduate student in Computer Engineering at Sharif University of Technology, ranked as the top university in Iran by the QS World University Rankings 2023.</h3>

 </div>